 What is celebrated?

 Everything about the elderly population in society, but more specifically their wisdom and accomplishments, is celebrated on this day.
 Celebrating longevity is the other reason behind Respect for the Aged Day.
 Living a long and healthy life is highly respected in Japan and the day serves as a reminder not only to care for the elderly in your family, but also to take care of oneself.
 It’s a day to reflect on where we’ve been and see how the lessons of those who came before us can help us live better lives.

-Japan has been setting — and shattering — life expectancy records for years, a feat most often attributed to a healthy diet rich in fish and vegetables.
-According to the latest data by the Japanese government, more than 25 percent of the population is aged 65 and older, with this number expected to reach 40 percent by the year 2060.
+Japan has been setting—and shattering—life expectancy records for years, a feat most often attributed to a healthy diet rich in fish and vegetables.
+According to the latest data by the Japanese government, more than 28.1 percent of the population is aged 65 and older, with this number expected to reach 40 percent by the year 2060.
 In fact, Japan has the highest number of centenarians in the entire world, recently topping an impressive record of 70,000, the majority being women.

 How should you celebrate Respect for the Aged Day?